 In the first ever animated Disney film, Snow White and the Seven Dwarfs, the evil queen is struck by lightning (well, really it strikes the cliff she's standing on).
 She falls over the cliff, and the boulder rolls off after her.
 What's left of her is presumably scavenged by vultures afterwards.

 Conan the Destroyer: after Conan rips off Dagoth's horn, he impales the slain monster's head with his sword, prompting the theme music to swell triumphantly.
-Malak, the Loveable Coward and shameless glory hound, decides to get in on the action and stabs the dead monster with his tiny dagger, causing the triumphant theme music to swell all over again.
+Malak, the Lovable Coward and shameless glory hound, decides to get in on the action and stabs the dead monster with his tiny dagger, causing the triumphant theme music to swell all over again.